jewettaij/moltemplate/doc/doc_genpoly_lt.md

     -dir-indices ia ib
              The program attempts to orient each monomer in a direction that the polymer is pointing.
-By default, the program will orient monomer i in the direction connecting the monomers before and after it (monomers i-1 and i+1).
+By default, the program will orient monomer i in the direction of a line connecting the monomers before and after it (monomers i-1 and i+1).
 The user can override this using the -dir-indices command line argument.
 The ia and ib arguments are integer offsets.
 To point monomer i in the direction